All-seater stadium: Worldwide

 A trend that has emerged, particularly in Europe, is to have convertible seats in parts of the stadium.
 This means that certain sections can easily be converted between seating and standing capacity, allowing for standing spectators in domestic games while also meeting the requirements for seating-only capacity during European fixtures, as well as other fixtures that require seating-only capacity.

 When standing-room areas do exist, they are generally not sold separately from seats, but rather are provided for spectators who wish to view a portion of the game from a different angle (such as the bullpen area and centerfield terrace at Seattle's T-Mobile Park), or are admission-free (such as an area at San Francisco's Oracle Park, where the game is visible from a public waterfront walk, through a series of fenced archways which form a part of the outfield wall).
 Notable exceptions to this are the NFL Washington Commanders' FedExField, which contains a terrace-style standing room only section in the higher areas above each end zone, and the Dallas Cowboys, who sell standing-room tickets for 4 large endzone terraces and smaller terraces located in the corners of AT&T Stadium.
-Plans for the future Buffalo Bills stadium include a 5,000-person standing room terrace to compensate for the fact that the stadium, once complete, will be the smallest capacity in the NFL.
+Highmark Stadium, home of the Buffalo Bills, includes a 5,000-person standing room terrace to compensate for the fact that the stadium has the smallest capacity amongst NFL stadiums.
 The Boston Red Sox baseball team offers standing room tickets when a game is sold out.
 The Detroit Red Wings and Detroit Tigers both offer standing room only seating.
 There are no major standing room terraces; rather, people stand along the edges of the concourses directly at the back of the seating areas.